 Q: Someone is trying to sell me a Ragdoll kitten without a pedigree.
 How do I know if the kitten is actually a ragdoll?

 A: Unfortunately you can't know.
 A kitten without a pedigree is not a ragdoll kitten, no matter what the "breeder" tries to tell you.
-You should always buy a kitten from a reputable breeder, and never accept one without a pedigree.
+With no proof of lineage, it's impossible to tell what you are buying.
+You should always buy a kitten from a reputable breeder, and never support backyard breeders.
+Do not accept a cat without a pedigree!
 No pedigree = not a ragdoll.

-Q: Is it true that mixed breed cats are healthier than purebreds?
+Q: Is it true that mixed/domestic cats are healthier than purebreds?

 A: No, and in some cases quite the opposite.
-Good breeders make sure their breeding cats are thoroughly health checked before breeding to minimize the risk of disease in the kittens.
+Good breeders make sure their breeding cats are thoroughly health tested before breeding to minimize the risk of disease in their offspring.
 This is almost never the case with mutts.
 One of the reasons why purebreds appear to be overrepresented in some genetic diseases is that breeders and a lot of other owners of purebred cats get autopsies performed if their cats die suddenly, and are also more likely to make sure their sick cat gets the correct diagnosis and treatment.

 Q: Is it true that kittens from purebred parents from different breeds are healthier than a purebred kitten?
 Is there any proof of the theory of hybrid vigour?